Ashwath-Shetty/Fraudulent-Transaction-detection/README.md

 ## Deployment
 <li>Application has been deployed to streamlit cloud and connected github to streamlit for continuous deployment. every commit to the github will automatically deploy to the streamlit.
 <br><li>i haven't Dockerized the appication because my PC configuration is very poor but i have added the docker file for future improvements.
+<br><li> and also there's a Dockerrun.aws.json file which will help to deploy the dockerized container to AWS Fargate.

 ## Tools and languages used
 1. Python